Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide19.png' alt=' This is an RO-Crate Object which is stored as an OCFL Object ' title='Slide: 19' border='1'  width='85%%'/>

-This screenshot shows an example of an Arkisto-style use of OCFL (all of the metadata is stored in the ro-crate-metadata.json rather than spread out as in Fedora).
+This screenshot shows an example of an {{< glossary_link display="Arkisto" id="arkisto" >}}-style use of OCFL (all of the metadata is stored in the ro-crate-metadata.json rather than spread out as in Fedora).

 </section>